 12. Our disability office processes food allergy and celiac disease accommodation requests.

-Dining Services (works collaboratively with Disability Services) and Housing (refers to Disability Services).
+Dining Services (works collaboratively with Student Accessibility Services) and Housing (refers to Student Accessibility Services).

-Complete Intake with Disability Services.
-Also able to contact (email, phone) and meet with Disability Services to complete Intake, collect information, and discuss accommodation needs.
+Complete Intake with Student Accessibility Services.
+Also able to contact (email, phone) and meet to complete Intake, collect information, and discuss accommodation needs.

-All accommodation needs are coordinated through Disability Services – housing, dining, academic.
-Disability Services will coordinate, collaborate, and communicate with appropriate offices (e.g., Dining Services) to address specific needs.
+All accommodation needs are coordinated through Student Accessibility Services (SAS) – housing, dining, academic.
+SAS will coordinate, collaborate, and communicate with appropriate offices (e.g., Dining Services) to address specific needs.
 Ample documentation is necessary to establish the disability, its nature and impact.
 Bring what is available.
 Any additional information will be noted if necessary.